AVSystem/scala-commons/docs/TypedMongo.md

 ### Unsupported operations

 `TypedMongoCollection` does not cover the entire API of Reactive Streams driver `MongoCollection`.
-For example, the [aggregation](https://docs.mongodb.com/manual/aggregation/) is currently not covered.
+For example, [aggregation](https://docs.mongodb.com/manual/aggregation/) is currently not covered.
 In order to use this missing API, you can fall back to using operations on native `MongoCollection`.
 The easiest way to do this is via `singleResultNativeOp` or `multiResultNativeOp` which invoke some native command specified as lambda expression and translate the result (`Publisher`) into a `Task` or `Observable`.